vpisarev/ficus/doc/ficustut.md

 ### Filtering data

 Another common pattern in data processing is to iterate through a collection and retain only those elements that satisfy certain criteria.
-In functional languages there is often a high-order function `List.filter` for that, and it's available in Ficus too.
-However, Ficus also provides 2 complementary methods to do it using comprehensions:
+In functional languages there is often a high-order function, `List.filter` or similar, for that, and it's available in Ficus too.
+However, Ficus also provides 2 complementary comprehension-based methods to filter data:

 1. There is optional `when` clause in `for` header:
     ```
     for id1 <- domain1, id2 <- domain2, ... [when expr] {...}
     ```
-    and besides normal `for` or `fold` it can also be used in list and vector comprehensions (but not in array comprehensions!)
+    and besides the normal `for` or `fold` it can also be used in list and vector comprehensions (but not in array comprehensions!)
 2. You can use `continue` operator inside `for` and also list and vector comprehensions.

 Here are two equivalent variants of a comprehension that gives you prime numbers less than 100: